FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The NAIs defined by this specification use the
-{{RFC7542}} "realm" field to signal the behavior being requested; in particular, the subdomain under eap.arpa allows for different requested methods to be distinguished.
-The subdomain in the realm field is assigned via the EAP Provisioning Identifier Registry, which is defined in [](#registry).
+{{RFC7542}} "realm" field to signal the behavior being requested; in particular, the subdomain under the eap.arpa. domain allows for different requested methods to be distinguished.
+The subdomain in the realm field is assigned via the EAP Provisioning Identifier Registry {{EAPREG}}, which is defined in [](#registry).
 The subdomain MUST follow the syntax defined in {{RFC7542, Section 2.2}}, which is a more restrictive subset of the domain name conventions specified in {{RFC1034}}.

-It is RECOMMENDED that the first subdomain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
+The first subdomain of the eap.arpa. domain SHOULD use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-registry "Method Types".
 However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it